ars-dev-br/shortener/README.md

 Besides, each subproject structure will be as follows:

-- GET /: form to create new short link;
+- GET /: shows the form to create new short link;

-- POST /: result from previous form;
+- POST /: creates a shortened URL and returns the generated address;

 - GET /<id>: redirect to original URL -- OR -- show page saying URL has been removed;